-The ACRE Collective: Advancing Agriculture, Community, Resilience & Equity through Values-Based Procurement recently launched in Georgia.
-The ACRE Collective centers on garnering food purchasing commitments from Atlanta-area anchor institutions, while shifting procurement to producers that share these institutions’ values.
+The Georgia ACRE Collective: Advancing Agriculture, Community, Resilience & Equity through Values-Based Procurement centers on garnering food purchasing commitments from Atlanta-area anchor institutions, while shifting procurement to producers that share these institutions’ values.

 Case Study: Year 1 The Georgia ACRE Collective